Skip to main content

 Site location: Fleet Mill Creek – East Bank behind Paddle Steamer Dam.

 Description: Fleet Milly quarry is a an historic tidal creek of the estuary, blocked off with a seawall to become a freshwater lagoon but recently breached and presently reverting to its original tidal conditions, bounded by a wall and a breached sluice.
 The Northern edge of the site is bordered by wet woodland, which according to the survey is in decline around the edges of the marsh, possibly due to saline intrusion.
 Bordering this wet woodland is a diverse reedbed with rare occurrence of brackish species, indicating a strong riparian (freshwater stream) influence with some saline intrusion.
-Below this zone, is a species-poor reedbed dominated by Phragmites, bordered with ditches and some raised banks home to Blackthorn scrub and Pendunculate Oak, some of which are dying back.
+Below this zone, is a species-poor reedbed dominated by common reed, bordered with ditches and some raised banks home to Blackthorn scrub and Pendunculate Oak, some of which are dying back.
 Parts of this marsh are grazed by cattle.

 Work Completed: > On site survey.